I am considering buying hormones from the internet while I wait for NHS assessment – is this a good idea?

 Did Not Attend (DNAs)

-From November 2020 to April 2021 a total of 1312 new and follow up appointments were booked.
-Of this number, 145 appointments were not attended.
+From April 2021 to March 2022 a total of 2200 new and follow up appointments were booked.
+Of this number, 266 appointments were not attended.

 Due to high demand for our service we are unable to continue to offer appointments to patients who are unable to engage with us.
 For this reason, patients who Do Not Attend for three consecutive appointments will be discharged.
 It is important to point out that failure to attend and subsequent discharge may affect your treatment pathway including any surgery we have referred you for.